 This is the “Ideas” part of the festival.

-The Chattanooga Festival of Black Arts & Ideas will gain a reputation for providing audiences with artistic experiences that are extraordinary and enriching.
+The Chattanooga Festival of Black Arts & Ideas will gain a reputation for providing audiences with artistic experiences created by Black artists that are extraordinary and enriching.

 Ricardo "Ric" Morris

 CFBA&I Founder & CEO

 Mr. Morris is a native of Chattanooga and attended Clifton Hills, Calvin Donaldson, G. Russel Brown, St. Elmo elementary schools; Alton Park Junior High School and is a 1980 graduate of Howard High School.
 Ricardo continued his Tiger tradition by attended Tennessee State University where he received his B.S. degree in Speech Communication and Theater.
 After graduation, Ricardo returned to Chattanooga and taught Theater, English and Dance for 8 years at Hixson High School.
 In 1994, Ric left teaching to attend Yale University where he earned a Masters in Fine Arts (MFA) in Arts Administration.

 While attending Yale, Ric founded the Dwight/Edgewood Project which worked with disadvantaged youth through play writing.
 This program earned him the honor of being the first School of Drama student to become a